Aerial view of red sand bars with green scrub brush hosting travelers swimming on western Australia cruises.

 Western Australia Cruises

-Choose from three small ships; one 11-day, and two 13-day itineraries to cruise western Australia—home to some of the country’s most extraordinary wonders; many only accessible by sea.
+Choose from two small ships for this 13-day itinerary to cruise western Australia—home to some of the country’s most extraordinary wonders; many only accessible by sea.
 Join expert guides and guest lecturers to cruise in true expedition style to offshore coral reefs and remote archipelagos and coastlines that few have the opportunity to visit.
 These western Australia cruises explore the region’s contrasting coastal palette of rich red sands and turquoise sea, offering memories that will last a lifetime.

 Read on for details about these small ship cruises in western Australia, or learn more about AdventureSmith’s Small ship cruises in Australia or trips to Australia.